dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_AutoML/README.md

  IDataView testDataView = mlContext.Data.LoadFromTextFile<SentimentIssue>(TestDataPath, hasHeader: true);
 ```

-### Step 2: Building a Machine Learning Model Using AutoML
+### Step 2: Build a Machine Learning Model Using AutoML

 Instantiate and run an AutoML experiment.
 In doing so, specify how long the experiment should run in seconds (`ExperimentTime`), and set a progress handler that will receive notifications after AutoML trains & evaluates each new model.